luiarthur/crimes/conclusions.md

 than that of someone with no prior signs of mental health issues.

-Possible implications are that a stronger vetting process needs to be implemented to check for signs of mental health issues before vendors deal fire-arms.
+Possible implications are that a stronger vetting process needs to be implemented to check for signs of mental health issues before vendors issue fire-arms.
 Perhaps if those with prior mental health issues were identified and refused fire-arms, 17% of the shootings could have been prevented.